 q)t:([1 2 4]y:7 8 9);`s#t;attr each (t;key t) ``s

-u is for unique lists – where all items are distinct.
+The unique attribute can be set on simple and mixed lists where all items are distinct.

 Grouped and parted

-g are useful for lists in memory with a lot of repetition.
+Attributes parted and grouped are useful for simple lists (where the datatype has an integral underlying value) in memory with a lot of repetition.

 If the data can be sorted such that